 How To Switch Horizontal And Vertical Axis In Google Sheets

 Google Sheets offers a powerful way to visualize your data through charts.
 Sometimes, you might need to switch the orientation of your chart’s axes, changing the horizontal axis to vertical and vice versa.
 This can be helpful for better readability or to emphasize different aspects of your data.
 Here’s a step-by-step guide on how to achieve this.
-(See Also: How To Distribute Cells In Google Sheets)
+(See Also: How Do You Sort Data In Google Sheets)

 Understanding Axes in Charts